Swizzy/AuroraAssetEditor/README.md

 # AuroraAssetEditor

+** NOTE: The latest version of this project can be found here from now on: https://github.com/XboxUnity/AuroraAssetEditor **

 A Graphical editor for Aurora's .asset files

 There will be more features added to this tool as i find the time to do so, first version only supports reading/writing Aurora .asset files